 Immediately after our IPO, affiliates of KKR beneficially owned shares representing more than 50% of the voting power in the election of directors.
 As a result, we were a "controlled company" within the meaning of the Nasdaq Listing Rules.
-As a "controlled company" we were entitled to, and elected to, utilize certain Nasdaq corporate governance exemptions, including not being required to have a majority of independent directors on the Board and not have a compensation or nominating committee that was composed entirely of independent directors.
+As a "controlled company" we were entitled to, and elected to, utilize certain Nasdag corporate governance exemptions, including not being required to have a majority of independent directors on the Board and not have a compensation or nominating committee that was composed entirely of independent directors.
 Effective April 12, 2021, we no longer qualified as a "controlled company".
-As such, we were required to comply with the Nasdaq corporate governance requirements within transition periods of 90 days for the Compensation Committee to consist of a majority of independent directors, one year for the Compensation Committee and Governance Committee to consist of a majority of the Board to consist of a majority of independent directors, each of which were timely satisfied.
+As such, we were required to comply with the Nasdag corporate governance requirements within transition periods of 90 days for the Compensation Committee to consist of a majority of independent directors, one year for the Compensation Committee and Governance Committee to consist entirely of independent directors, and one year for the Board to consist of a majority of independent directors, each of which were timely satisfied.
 The Board is now 80% independent and all of the Board's committees are now fully independent.